 So the name of the variable is a kind of reference to a specific value.
 In Python, it is not necessary to indicate in advance whether we will store a number, characters, or a sequence of characters - strings.
 Python takes care of setting the variable correctly automatically.
 A variable cannot exist without a value.

-The Python language interpreter does not care which of the following notations we use spaces are simply ignored.
+The Python language interpreter does not care which of the following notations we use n = 10 n=10 n= 10 spaces are simply ignored.